 Impact

-Serv-U supports an FTP command, "MDTM", which is used to change a file's modification time.
-An internal memory buffer may be overrun while handling an malformed time zone as MDTM argument.
-This condition may be exploited by attackers to ultimately execute instructions with the privileges of the serv-u process, typically administrator or system.
-The Serv-U server will be left inaccessible after successful exploitation.
+The internal stack may be overrun while handling either "XMD5", "XSHA1" or "XCRC" commands with an overly long filename.
+This condition can be exploited by attackers to ultimately execute instructions with the privileges of the WS_FTP process, typically administrator or system.
+Exploitation requires valid or anonymous FTP server credentials.
+The WS_FTP server will remain active after a successful exploitation.